-Proofreadingservices have a team of professional editors and proofreaders who have worked with more than 5000 clients in 90+ countries.
+ProofreadingServices have a team of professional editors and proofreaders who have worked with over 5000 clients in 90+ countries.

 You can either work with them as full-time or part-time.
-To apply, you need to give a 20-minute preliminary test on the basis of which you will be sorted out.
+To apply, you need to give a 20-minute preliminary test based on which they will sort you out.

-Generally, you can get paid around $19-$46 per hour.
-Moreover, you can work according to your own schedule.
+You can get paid around $19-$46 per hour & you can work according to your own schedule.

-Scribendi is an Internet-based language company that is known for document revision service in all sectors.
+Scribendi is an Internet-based language company known for document revision service in all sectors.